shreykumar33/Data-engineering-project-work/README.md

 ### Prerequisites

-- An AWS account with access to S3, Glue, Athena, and Redshift.
+- An AWS account with access to S3, IAM, Glue, Athena, and Redshift.
 - Python environment with necessary libraries (`boto3`, `psycopg2`, `redshift_connector`).
 - Jupyter Notebook for running the ETL scripts.
 - Power BI or Tableau for visualization.